-Though it's rare, our Canadian customers are sometimes hit with annoyingly large brokerage fees, for the priviledge of importing personal items from the US.
+Though it's rare, our Canadian customers are sometimes hit with annoyingly large brokerage fees, for the privilege of importing personal items from the US.
 Shippers like UPS and FedEx add big surcharges to the fees charged by the Canada Border Services Agency (CBSA).
-However, you are allowed to self-clear your purchase with customs.
+(This hasn't happened with US Post Office Priority Mail – our normal mode for sending packages – only with rush 2nd-day and overnight air using USP and FedEx.)
+However, you are allowed to "self-clear" your purchase with customs.

 If your package arrives with a COD charge, you can avoid the fee by requesting to your shipper that the package be marked "CLEAR OWN" (meaning that you will clear the customs fees yourself, thank you very much).
 You will still have to pay the Duties and Taxes, which will be a couple dollars, rather than $30 or $40.